quanshengwu/wannier_tools/README.md

 # wannier_tools
-Use wannier functions to get the surface state of slab system or edge state of nanowire system or just bulk band
+Use wannier functions to get the surface state of slab system or edge state of nanowire system or just bulk band.
+Especially usefull for topological insulator.

 Jan 29 2015 at ETH
 With given hr files from wannier90,